zeoharlem/TourGuide/README.md

 ## ZtourGuide Components

 - ZTourGuideStep: tour guide object property with unique keys
-- ZtourGuideWrapper: target component wrapper. it's uses the keys in ZTourGuideStep
+- ZtourGuideWrapper: target component wrapper. it uses the keys in ZTourGuideStep to target listed steps
 - ZtourGuideConfig: used to configure display/ui components
 - ZtourGuidePlayManager: manages the ZtourGuideStep
 - ZtourGuideOverlayPlayer: renders the ztourguide